cherylws/johndmulhausen.github.io/distribute/latest/concepts/publish-outside-store.md

 1. Log on to [https://dashboard.oculus.com](https://dashboard.oculus.com/).
 2. On the My Apps page, hover the mouse over an app that has already been reviewed by Oculus and approved for release or key generation, and click Edit Details.
 3. Click the Oculus Keys tab and then follow the on-screen instructions.

 You can generate single keys or many in bulk.
 After you have obtained Oculus keys for your app, you can distribute the keys yourself or through other stores and websites such as [Amazon's Digital Software store](https://developer.amazon.com/mac-pc).

 ## Oculus Release Channels

 Release Channels are another form of limited distribution and useful while your app is in development.

 When you upload your app to the Developer Dashboard, you are given the choice of uploading into several “channels”, with names like STORE, ALPHA, BETA, and RC.
 With the exception of the STORE channel, you can grant or revoke user-level access to each by adding or removing a test user’s email address (tied to their Oculus ID) to or from specific channels.
-We'll review release channels in more detail in the [Release Channels](/distribute/latest/concepts/publish-release-channels/ "Release channels let you distribute early versions of your builds to limited audiences for testing or other purposes.
-You can invite different groups of people to different channels.
-When you are confident your app is ready for release, you can copy your build to the Store channel and then submit it for Oculus Store review.") section.
+We'll review release channels in more detail in the [Release Channels](/distribute/latest/concepts/publish-release-channels/) section.

-Note: STORE is a special channel which should be used only when submitting your app for Store review.Each Release Channel can have up to 100 users assigned to them.
+Each Release Channel can have up to 100 users assigned to them.
 Since distribution through release channels do not require review, it comes in handy when you want to share your app with friends, or run a limited beta test.

 When your app is ready for distribution to the general public, you copy it to the Store release channel and submit it to us for consideration.